drforr/Perl-Mogrify/README.md

     # Still subjected to ValuesAndExpression::RequireNumberSeparators
     $long_int = 10000000000;

-Since the Enforcer names are matched against the `"## no critic"` arguments as regular expressions, you can abbreviate the Enforcer names or disable an entire family of Policies in one shot like this:
+Since the Transformer names are matched against the `"## no critic"` arguments as regular expressions, you can abbreviate the Transformer names or disable an entire family of Policies in one shot like this:

     ## no critic (NamingConventions)